exoscale/lingo/README.md

 * `:path?` defaults to true, whether to include a prettified path (js like path vs get-in/associative path)
 * `:message?` defaults to true, whether to include string messages derived from the pred/spec data extracted
 * `:header?` defaults to true, whether to show a header with problems count in `explain` message
-* `:focus?` defaults to true, whether to blank out the values that are not relevant in the error payload
+* `:focus?` defaults to true, whether to blank out the values that are not relevant in the highlight value.
 * `:group-missing-keys?` defaults to true, whether to group all "missing keys" problems for the same map into a single problem.
 * `:group-or-problems?` defaults to true, whether to group all problems concerning the same value into one: typically that's used for nilable, since by default a nilable failure will cause 2 problems and also for s/or clauses (to be able to express "should be a string OR an int" instead of having 2 problems).